 The rate of infection in sJIA patients treated with subcutaneous tocilizumab was comparable to sJIA patients treated with intravenous tocilizumab.

-Injection site reactions (ISRs)
+Injection Site Reactions (ISRs)

-In the subcutaneous study (WA28118), a total of 41.2 % (21/51) sJIA patients experienced ISRs to tocilizumab subcutaneous.
+In the subcutaneous trial (WA28118), a total of 41.2 % (21/51) sJIA patients experienced ISRs to tocilizumab subcutaneous.
 The most common ISRs were erythema, pruritus, pain, and swelling at the injection site.
 The majority of ISRs reported were Grade 1 events and all ISRs reported were non-serious and none required patient withdrawal from treatment or dose interruption.

 Immunogenicity

-In the subcutaneous study (WA28118), 46 of the 51 (90.2 %) patients tested for anti-tocilizumab antibodies at baseline had at least one post-baseline screening assay result.
+In the subcutaneous trial (WA28118), 46 of the 51 (90.2 %) patients tested for anti-tocilizumab antibodies at baseline had at least one post-baseline screening assay result.
 No patient developed positive anti-tocilizumab antibodies post baseline.

-Laboratory abnormalities
+Laboratory Abnormalities

-In the 52-week open-label subcutaneous study (WA28118), neutrophil count decrease to below 1 × 109/L occurred in 23.5 % of patients treated with tocilizumab subcutaneous.
+In the 52-week open-label subcutaneous trial (WA28118), neutrophil count decrease to below 1 × 109/L occurred in 23.5 % of patients treated with tocilizumab subcutaneous.
 Decreases in platelet counts to below 100 × 103/μL occurred in 2 % of the patients treated with tocilizumab subcutaneous.
 An elevation in ALT or AST to ≥ 3 × ULN occurred in 9.8 % and 4.0 % patients treated with tocilizumab subcutaneous, respectively.

 Lipid parameters

-In the 52-week open-label subcutaneous study (WA28118), 23.4 % and 35.4 % of patients experienced a post-baseline elevation of their LDL-cholesterol value to ≥ 130 mg/dL and total cholesterol value to ≥ 200 mg/dL at any time during study treatment, respectively.
+In the 52-week open-label subcutaneous trial (WA28118), 23.4 % and 35.4 % of patients experienced a post-baseline elevation of their LDL-cholesterol value to ≥ 130 mg/dL and total cholesterol value to ≥ 200 mg/dL at any time during trial treatment, respectively.

 pJIA patients